 Mage - Rank 1 Warrior Mage - Rank 1

-Length 30 syllables Duration
+Length 30 syllables Duration Instant

-Range Caster Area of Effect
+Range Caster Area of Effect 3' ft. radius

 Material Component Arcane Symbol

 This spell allows the caster to detect the presence of magical auras within the area of effect.
 Impressions are limited to a yes/no determination, and a general sense as to the strength of aura.